Optional steps

 Hiding ESCS button

 Most of the time you will not want to show the ESCS button during the actual game, to not mess with the gameplay, for example user can accidentally touch it and almost full-screen webview will show up.
-To hide or show button you can use following methods:
+To hide or show button you can use the following methods:

 EscsUnityPlugin.HideEscsButton();